alexbakr/Indiana-Campaign-Finance/README.md

 - **Regular Party Committee**, i.e., a central committee or a national party committee of a political party.
 A regular party committee includes state committees, congressional district committees, county committees, and city and town committees of a political party (IC 3-5-2-42; 3-5-2-8.)

 - **Candidate Exploratory Committee**, i.e., committees whose candidate otherwise fits the definition of a candidate committee but where the candidate has not decided to run for a particular office (IC 3-5-2-7.)

+### When are the records available?

+Campaign finance reports are posted to the database as they are received from the candidates and committees.
+Our data is as current as possible, consistent with the reporting requirements of Indiana law.
+Candidates and committees that file paper reports only will have reports available on-line in approximately 7 days following the pre-primary and pre-election report and 14 days after the annual report.
+Candidates and committees that file reports electronically will have reports available on-line at the same time as the paper reports.